ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_ReadTheDocs.rst

 1. The first value is the mutation rate for the low-quality solutions.

-2. The second value is the mutation rate for the low-quality solutions.
+2. The second value is the mutation rate for the high-quality solutions.

 PyGAD expects that the first value is higher than the second value and thus a warning is printed in case the first value is lower than the